ddev/ddev/docs/users/extending-commands.md

 - `exec`: Execute a shell command in the web service container.

 Value: string providing the command to run.
+Commands requiring user interaction are not supported.

 Example: